vedantlahane/QnA/README.md

 DATABASE_URL=postgres://user:pass@host:5432/dbname
 DATABASE_CONN_MAX_AGE=600       # optional persistent connection lifespan in seconds DATABASE_SSL_REQUIRE=True       # set to true/false depending on hosting requirements
+# Static files
+STATIC_ROOT=staticfiles        # optional – leave blank to fall back to backend/staticfiles
+STATIC_URL=/static/            # must include the leading/trailing slash
 ```

+> **Static asset tip:** `collectstatic` writes into `STATIC_ROOT`.
+When deploying (or when running the Ansible playbook), ensure this directory exists and is writable.
+Set `STATIC_ROOT` to an absolute path if the default `backend/staticfiles` does not live on the same filesystem.

 > **Security tip:** Keep `.env` files out of commits.
 Rotate keys immediately if they are exposed.